Energy Recovery Watermakers — Running a Watermaker on Solar and Batteries

 - Adam Morris

-After ditching power generation from marine diesel generators a few years back, all new equipment that goes on Connie has to fit into our (mostly solar-generated) power budget.
-It was long past time to re-add watermaking to Connie's list of skills.
+After going no-generator, all lithium a few years back, all new equipment that goes on Connie has to fit into our (mostly solar-generated) power budget.
+And it was long past time to re-add watermaking to Connie's list of skills.

 Long story short, we decided to test out a Schenker Smart 60, and found that the claims can be true, but strangely not under the advertised circumstances.

 Was it worth it?
 For Connie's generator-less setup, yes, I believe so.
 For those not looking to ditch the generator?
 Very questionable.
-There's the premium cost to consider and added points of failure.
+There's the premium cost, added complexity, and, depending on the manufacturer, various additional points of failure.

 Today let's dig into the truth to those 75-80% power reduction claims, review some comparisons, and discuss who I think an energy recovery watermaker (and it's hefty budget) makes sense for.